All Episodes

 You know, those that want to get rid of oil and gas, the combustion engine, planes and cows, and everything's free.

-What what if we just tapped into all the energy resources we have and become the biggest net exporter?
+What if we just tapped into all the energy resources we have and become the biggest net exporter?

-How would that impact the forgotten men and women in this country, job wise, finance wise, wealth wise?
+How would that impact the forgotten men and women in this country job-wise, finance-wise, wealth-wise?

-All right, hour two, Sean Hannity Show.
+All right, our two Sean Hannity show.

-Glad you are with us right down our toll-free telephone number.
+Write down our toll-free telephone number.

-If you want to be a part of the program.
+It's 800-941, Sean, if you want to be a part of the program.

 All right, I told you Biden got in.

-I did forget one thing before we get to our friend, former governor, Secretary of Energy, uh, Rick Perry.
+I did forget one thing before we get to our friend, former governor, Secretary of Energy, Rick Perry.

 We have newly surfaced video.